Boiler Service Cost

 How Do I Know If My Boiler Needs a Service?

-It is important to note that unresolved issues relating to fuel-burning boilers could lead to a risk of carbon monoxide poisoning, and electrical faults can become a potential fire risk.
+It's important to note that unresolved issues relating to fuel-burning boilers could lead to a risk of carbon monoxide poisoning, and electrical faults can become a potential fire risk.

 If you're experiencing any of the following, it could be a sign that your boiler needs a service:

-- Strange noises coming from the boiler — While some running noise is normal, constant banging, knocking, or gurgling sounds aren't normal, and could mean your boiler needs attention.
+- Strange Noises Coming from the Boiler — While some running noise is normal, constant banging, knocking, or gurgling sounds aren't normal, and could mean your boiler needs attention.

-- Repeated loss in water pressure — It's normal to top up your pressure every now and again, but if it's repeatedly dropping after being topped up, it might mean there's a leak somewhere in your system.
+- Repeated Loss in Water Pressure — It's normal to top up your pressure every now and again, but if it's repeatedly dropping after being topped up, it might mean there's a leak somewhere in your system.

-- Lack of heating — If your heating simply isn't working, your boiler is probably the reason and needs some maintenance.
+- Lack of Heating — If your heating simply isn't working, your boiler is probably the reason and needs some maintenance.

 How Often Should You Service Your Boiler?